 So what is the scientific secret behind HIIT workouts?
 It’s in the details behind cellular stress.
 During high-intensity exercise, the chemical channels within muscle cells responsible for variations in calcium become confused.
 This confusion creates a change at the cellular level that requires energy production to be more efficient.

 For people exercising, this translates to more endurance and more muscle mass growth.
 The benefits of HIIT workouts go beyond training.
-In general, calories burned are higher on average than traditional activities.
+In general, calories burned are higher on average than in traditional activities.
 This is because the body uses excessive oxygen consumption after exercise.
-When the body is in restoration mode, uses more energy after workouts.
+When the body is in restoration mode, it uses more energy after workouts.
 HIIT workouts help burn more calories than other types of exercise.
-The American College of Sports Medicine (ACSM) explains the general benefits, including:
+The American College of Sports Medicine (ACSM) explains the available benefits, including:

 - Aerobic and anaerobic workouts

 - Insulin sensitivity

 There are risks to consider with any exercise program, so check with your doctor about HIIT workouts before you start.
 If your doctor approves, do your research.
 The internet, the world of apps, and television shows are full of exercise ideas.
 You can try these exercises and easily modify them to your fitness level.
 Start gradually, perhaps once a week, and eventually increase to two or three weekly workouts.